rocrill/meal-generator/README.md

 * Dietary Requirements section

   * On the home page, the user is initially directed to the first step of generating their meal - selecting their dietary requirements.
 The diet options are provided as a list of radio buttons.
-Depending on what diet the user selects, the meal generator plate will only return results that are appropriate for that diet.
+Depending on what diet the user selects, the meal generator plate will only return results that meet the criteria for that diet.

   Desktop: